Derby County F.C. Women: 2017/18

 Going into the 2017–18 season, off the pitch the board set about aims to achieve five key partnerships over the course of two years but efficiently achieved all within one year, ensuring the future of the Ewe Rams was secure off the pitch as they prepared to switch their focus to the playing side.

 The first key partnership was secured with Merrill Academy with 1st Team training reverting to their impressive facilities that included a new 4G pitch, gym and physio facilities.

-The second key partnership that was secured was with Derby University where the club linked up with the newly formed Football Journalism course to create three scholarships for women football players each year, over the next three seasons to join both the course and the Ewe Rams.
+The second key partnership that was secured was with the University of Derby where the club linked up with the newly formed Football Journalism course to create three scholarships for women football players each year, over the next three seasons to join both the course and the Ewe Rams.
 A video promo saw the likes of former England International Kelly Smith and leading Sports Journalist and Presenter Jacqui Oatley advertise the course and the first scholar was recruited for the 2018–19 season.

-With first team games having moved to Mickleover Sports FC back in Jan 2016, the club secured a third key partnership with the club signing a 3-year extension to the tenancy with both clubs signing a memorandum to explore the Ewe Rams becoming a stakeholder in the ground.
+With first-team games having moved to Mickleover Sports FC back in January 2016, the club secured a third key partnership; signing a three-year extension to the tenancy with both clubs signing a memorandum to explore the Ewe Rams becoming a stakeholder in the ground.

-Despite securing Merrill Academy as a partner with their excellent facilities, the opportunity for the club's senior teams to train at Derby County's Moor Farm Training facility become available and towards the end of the season, the club secured a fourth partnership, which became a prelude to the 5th partnership and moved its First Team training sessions to the training centre.
+Despite securing Merrill Academy as a partner with their excellent facilities, the opportunity for the club's senior teams to train at Derby County's Moor Farm Training facility become available and towards the end of the season, the club secured a fourth partnership, which became a prelude to the fifth partnership and moved its first-team training sessions to the training centre.